Setting Up Your Environment

 Quarto

-Quarto renders the book and runs the Python code inside chapters.
+Quarto renders the book and executes code.

 #| label: 01-check-quarto